Andohahela National Park: Access

-This park can be accessed by the unpaved Provincial road RIP118 from Soanierana.
+The Andohahela National Park is accessible via the unpaved Provincial road, RIP118, which originates in Soanierana.
+Travelers should be prepared for a rough road, as it is not paved.

 History

-Andohahela has been a protected area since 1939 but did not become a national park until 1998.
+Andohahela has been a protected area since 1939, but did not become a national park until 1998.

 Geography

 Andohahela National Park is 40 km north-west of Fort-Dauphin and at the southern end of the Malagasy Highlands.
 The park is divided into three zones.
 The first, Malio, ranges from 100 m to the summit of Pic d' Andohahela at 1956 m, and has dense lowland and montane rainforest with more than two hundred species of tree ferns, orchids, wild vanilla, lemurs and many birds.
 The second, Ihazofotsy-Mangatsiaka, contains dry spiny forest with rare birds and reptiles in altitudes ranging from 100 m to 1005 m at the summit of Pic de Vohidagoro.

 The third zone, Tsimelahy, is mainly at an altitude of 125 m and contains the unique Ranopiso transitional forest.
 The mountains form a natural barrier to the moist trade winds that blow from the east, causing on the eastern side a rainfall of 1500–2000 mm per year that supports one of the few rainforests south of the Tropic of Capricorn.
 At the western edge of the park, the rainfall is just 600–700 mm per year and the resulting vegetation is a dry spiny forest characteristic of southern Madagascar.

 Several circuits within each of the habitat types of the park can be accessed by road from the town of Fort-Dauphin.